Bounty 10 - Mutiny

 “Don’t talk like that!
 You’ll be fine.
 You’re not going anywhere!”
 Anya’s voice was high even to her own ears, tears just on the verge of falling.
 She leaned over Leila and put pressure on her wound, earning a pained grunt in return.

 “Anya.
 Anya, I want you to look at me.”
-Leila looked up with clearer eyes.
+Leila breathed.
 “It’s alright, Anya.
 This isn’t your fault.”

 “I should have seen it.
-I should have known!”
-Anya wept, tears falling down her cheeks as rain started coming down.
+I should have known!
+I did know and I did nothing to stop it!”
+Anya wept, tears falling as the rain picked up again.
 It was gentle rain, not like before.
 Like the sky was crying for Leila.

 “Don’t do that to yourself, Anya.
 Don’t you dare.
 You can survive this, so you better take care of yourself.
 If you don’t, I’ll haunt your ghost.”
 Leila chuckled, the noise ending with a hacking cough.
+Anya pulled the girl closer, her heart clenching in response.
 “You need to live.
 Find another boat and sail.
 Sail for the both of us.”

 “I can’t sail without you.”
-Anya sobbed, pulling Leila against her chest.
+Anya sobbed.
 “It won’t be the same.”

 “No, it won’t.
 But the sea is your home.
 It’s as much…a part of you, as you are of it.”
 She breathed, reaching up and pulling a necklace from around her neck.
 Anya looked down and a sob caught in her throat when Leila opened her hand, revealing the necklace the captain had given her lover several years before, right after they’d met.
 It was a piece of carved ivory, rectangular in shape and smooth, carved with the shape of some hoof print, like from a deer.
 Leila, who had grown up in the mountains and hadn’t taken too well to life on the ocean, had loved it and she’d never taken it off.